 Snuggled into their seats like swaddled babes, moviegoers' safety seems implicit.
 It is utterly unimaginable that danger could ever be lurking in that enchanted darkness – except for the people on the screen.

-Now that the anniversary of the Newtown tragedy has passed, it is important to note the public misconceptions about the rare and frightening act of mass murder.
+It is important to note public misconceptions about the rare and frightening act of mass murder.
 This article sheds some light on what the author considers the 7 myths of mass murder.

 In the opinion of this psychiatrist, the point of the MOC test isn’t to measure competence, but to convey the impression that competence was measured.
 The point of the test is to say that a test was given—and nothing else.
 More in this commentary.